Willnapolitano/LoginPage/doc/readme.md

 # <h1 align="center">🔒Login Page🔒</h1>
-## <p align="center">This is a project of a solo login page with registration, protection for sql injection and filter</p>
+## <p align="center">This is a project of a solo login page with registration, protection for sql injection and filter and and responsive web design</p>

  # Table of contents